jdoleary/Spellmasons/docs/TasksCurrent.md

 - UI: Button to dismiss tutorial
+- Normal archer shows that he's targeting too many mobs
+- After Brad manasteals from me, it subtracts that from the amount he gets next turn
+- Upgrade choosing should occur after you finish, not before you start a level.
+Maybe when you portal
+- Summoning is too convenient and easy and circumvents the core mechanic
+    - Should be substantially more expensive
 - UI: ONly warn ""z" to follow" if the player is in the outside 20% of the screen or farther
 - Hide inventory on cinematic cam
 - Improve cinematic cam by just doing a scan left to right, zoomed out